-This year’s Cabinetmaking competitors were required to manufacture a nightstand from a supplied design and materials.
-Students not only had to be able to read the drawings, they had to develop cut lists; cut and fabricate all of the parts using a table saw, laminate trimmer, hand drill, hinge boring machine and various hand tools.
-The parts also had to be sanded, assembled and adjusted to tolerances specified by the judges.
+Students competing in Cabinetmaking demonstrated competencies related to the building maintenance trade.
+Contestants built a small cabinet from the materials and drawings supplied.
+They were expected to read the drawings, lay out and cut the parts using a table saw, laminate trimmer, hand drill, hinge boring machine and various hand tools.
+The parts had to t be accurately assembled, sanded and adjusted to tolerances specified by the judges.